 However, Ford did like his performance in Empire Strikes Back and his relationship with director Irvin Kershner.
 Then again, Ford was not so pleased with Return of the Jedi and thus would have been fine if Solo met his demise in the second or third movie.
 If Lucas had taken Ford’s suggestion and killed Han off in Empire or Return, that would have changed everything.

-How Would Star War Been Changed Forever?
+How Would Star Wars Have Been Changed Forever?

 Ford thought that killing off Han in Return of the Jedi would have been better because Solo was not central to the story.
 Yet, without Han, there may have been the story of a relationship between Luke and Leia, instead of being siblings.
 This move would have changed the prequels.